 Who, What, Hair

-Hair mousse is your BFF for defined, voluminous curls
+Hair mousse is your BFF for voluminous, thick-looking hair and defined curls

 Mousse is making a comeback in a big way.
 Here’s how to use it like a pro